Dr J Linklater

-Exam board/division of exam and course work:OCR GCE biology specification.
+Exam board/division of exam and course work:OCR GCE Biology A H420

-At AS, students take part in a field study trip to Malham Cove to investigate the ecology, practice sampling skills and to get an introduction into presentation and analysis of data.
-At A2, students have the opportunity to experiment with biotechnology techniques at the Centre for Life in Newcastle.
+In Year 12, students take part in a field study trip to Malham Cove to investigate the ecology, practice sampling skills and to get an introduction into presentation and analysis of data.
+In Year 13, students have the opportunity to experiment with biotechnology techniques at the Centre for Life in Newcastle.

 Resources: The biology library is a useful resource, filled with extra reading books and revision materials.

-The biology department is incredibly successful at A level in particular with around 70% of students typically obtaining A*/B grades.
+The biology department is incredibly successful at A Level, with around 70% of students typically obtaining A*/B grades.